rougier/dana/website/index.rst

 What is DANA ?
 ==============

-Dana is a python framework for distributed, asynchronous, distributed and adaptive computing.
+Dana is a python framework for distributed, asynchronous, numerical and adaptive computing.
 The computational paradigm supporting the dana framework is grounded on the notion of a unit that is a essentially a set of arbitrary values that can vary along time under the influence of other units and